One57: Hotel

 The lowest section of One57 contains the Park Hyatt New York, a 210-room hotel that serves as the flagship Hyatt property.
 The hotel occupies the lowest 18 physical stories of the tower, but publications cite the hotel as having 25 numbered floors.
+Yabu Pushelberg designed the hotel's interiors.
+The design includes 350 contemporary artworks spread across the hotel, as well as furnishings and fabrics, many of which were designed specifically for the Park Hyatt.

 There are 12 rooms each on the fourth and fifth stories, 16 each on the sixth through eleventh stories, 14 each on the twelfth through sixteenth stories, and 10 each on the seventeenth and eighteenth stories.
 When the Park Hyatt opened in 2014, the rooms were listed for at least $855 per night.
-Yabu Pushelberg was hired to design the hotel's interiors.
-The design includes 350 contemporary artworks spread across the hotel, as well as furnishings and fabrics, many of which were designed specifically for the Park Hyatt.
 The suites cover at least 475 ft2 and have sitting areas with glass partitions.
 The hotel's "deluxe" suites contain at least 530 ft2 of space.
 When the hotel opened, it provided 24/7 room service, which guests could request through iPads.

-The Hyatt was designed with a ballroom, spa, swimming pool, fitness room, and conference rooms.
+The Hyatt has a ballroom, spa, swimming pool, fitness room, and conference rooms.
 The ballroom and meeting rooms are on the second story.
 The hotel's pool, on the 20th story (labeled as floor 25), contains underwater speakers that play classical music from Carnegie Hall.
 The hotel's Spa Nalai, covering 13000 ft2 on the same floor, contains several treatment suites, some of which have balconies.
 The spa's name was derived from the word for "serenity" in the Munsee language, originally spoken by the Lenape Native American population of Manhattan.
 The hotel also originally included an American grill called the Back Room, which was led by chef Sebastien Archambault when it opened in August 2014.
 Also included is a bar called The Living Room.
 The Onyx Room, the hotel's event space, has backlit slabs of white onyx on the walls.